 Figure 1: New Slide and Layout drop-down galleries

 Each of these layouts offers a different look for your slide, and the layout you choose for any particular slide will depend upon the type of slide you are creating or editing.
 Each layout has a different name mentioned below the thumbnail, as shown in Figure 1, above.
 Typically, you will use the Title Slide layout for your opening slide, the Title and Content layout for any slide that has a bulleted list or even a chart, a picture, etc. While these available layouts seem to cover most types of slides, you may sometimes want to create a new layout based on your individual requirements.
 As an example for this tutorial, we will create a new slide layout for Quotation slides.
-Since a Quotation slide is similar to the Title Slide layout, we will use that layout as a base to customize and create a new layout in PowerPoint 2013:
+Since a Quotation slide needs to look similar to a Title Slide, we will use the Title Slide layout, we will use that layout as a base to customize and create a new layout in PowerPoint 2016:

 - Launch PowerPoint.
 You will see the Presentation Gallery.
 Here, select the Blank Presentation to open a blank presentation with a new slide.
 Access the View tab of the Ribbon and click the Slide Master button, as shown highlighted in red within Figure 2.

 Figure 2: Slide Master button within the View tab of the Ribbon

 - This opens the Slide Master View, as shown in Figure 3.
 In Slide Master view, you'll see that the left pane contains two distinctly different elements: a larger thumbnail representing the Slide Master (highlighted in blue within Figure 3) and several smaller slide thumbnails below representing individual Slide Layouts (highlighted in green within Figure 3).

 Figure 3: Slide Master and Slide Layouts within PowerPoint